 Joseph Godfrey, a slave, worked on the building of the cabin.
 He escaped in 1848, walking 40 miles along the river to freedom.

 Prairieville, Minnesota Territory on St. Peter’s River (1847-1909)

 Samuel W. Pond and Cordelia Eggleston Pond moved to their Mission House in 1847.
 While the Dakota called the area Tiŋtaotoŋwe, Pond called it Prairieville.

 Samuel worked on documenting the culture and language of the Dakota, while Cordelia took care of the children and helped the Dakota.

 Jane Lamont Titus lived with the Ponds, learned English, and taught school for some of the Dakota Indians.

 How can I help?

 We are offering companies the opportunity to sponsor this city park improvement effort, with your company name and logo on various trail signs.
 Individuals and companies also have the option to donate online.
 The park improvement effort is being sponsored by the Shakopee Heritage Society, a 501(c)(3) non-profit organization, in partnership with Shakopee Parks and Recreation.

-Additionally, we are holding a fundraising event at Turtle’s 1890 Social Centre, with a silent auction and presentation by David Schleper on Thursday, Aug.
-17, 2017.
+Additionally, we are holding the Second Annual Pathways of Shakopee History Fundraiser and Silent Auction event on Thursday, Sept.
+13, 2018.
 Learn how to buy tickets, donate items for the silent auction, and find out more information.